mrprince88/meteor-quave-assignment/README.md

 Initial Setup:

 - On server, I created Meteor methods to get all communities from the collection.
-- On client, In App.js file in ui folder we call the method and show those communities in a select component.
+- On client, in App.js file in ui folder we call the method and show those communities in a select component.
-- On server, For people list also intially we created a Meteor method to fetch people based on community id.
+- On server, For people list, intially we created a Meteor method to fetch people based on community id.
 - On client, we call the same meteor method to fetch the people when community changes and show data in a table

 Once we have the initial setup ready, next steps: